 - For to me, to live is the Anointed and to die is gain.

 - But if I’m to live in flesh, this allows my fruitful work.
 And which will I choose?
 I don’t know.

-- I’m pressed by the two; having the longing to depart and be with the Anointed, for that’s much better.
+- And I’m hard-pressed by the two, having a longing to depart and be with the Anointed, for that’s very much better.

 - But to remain in the flesh is more necessary for your sake.

 - And being *confident of this, I have known that I will remain and stay with all of you for your advancement and joy in the faith,

 - so your boast in me might overflow in Jesus the Anointed through my coming to you again.